awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.Lambda.Tutorial.md

        --stream-specification StreamEnabled=true,StreamViewType=NEW_AND_OLD_IMAGES
    ```

-1. In the output, look for the `LatestStreamArn`:
+1. In the output, look for the `LatestStreamArn`\.

    ```
     ...